-Healthy, first-time pregnant women have the highest chance of having a C-section they don't need.
+Healthy, first-time pregnant women and birthing people have the highest chance of having a C-section they don't need.
 And, once you have one C-section, there's a 90% chance that you'll have a C-section with your next baby.

 Some hospitals do more unnecessary C-sections than other hospitals.
 One reason is that some hospitals want your labor to go faster than it’s naturally going.
 This could lead to a C-section that you don’t need.